Boxer stele fragment from Kerameikos

-This marble fragment of a funerary stele depicting a boxer is dated at circa 540 BC.
+A marble fragment of a funerary stele discovered in 1953, dated c.
+540 BC, depicts an ancient Greek boxer.
 The individual's depiction as a boxer is apparent in his broken nose, cauliflower ear, and the strapped wrist that he holds aloft – these straps were used by the Ancient Greeks to secure knuckle-guards for boxing competitions.
 It is considered one of the earliest examples of a highly individualized athlete depiction in Ancient Greek sculpture, and "nearer to a portrait than any other work surviving from Archaic Greece" (together with the Sabouroff head).
 It utilizes relief carving techniques to characterize a subject long before high degrees of individual characterization were apparent in freestanding sculpture.

 Discovery

 The stele fragment was discovered in 1953 by Threpsiades, in the remains of Athens' Themistoklean Walls.
 It hangs today in the Kerameikos Archaeological Museum.

 Boxing in Ancient Greece

 In ancient Greece, there were very few rules in boxing - it was a brutal sport.
 Gloves were not typical in the ancient Greek version of the sport; rather, fighters wore himantes, or leather thongs, around their wrists and the lower part of their hands to protect them from damage.
 In Plato's Gorgias, he refers to them as "folk with the battered ears," referencing their tendency to become disfigured by violence, like the cauliflower ears depicted in the stele In fact, it was not unusual for a fighter to become seriously injured or even killed in this ancient sport.